airbytehq/airbyte/airbyte-cdk/java/airbyte-cdk/README.md

 airbyteJavaConnector {
-    cdkVersionRequired = '0.1.0'   // The CDK version to pin to. features = ['db-destinations'] // An array of CDK features to depend on. useCdkProjectRef = true        // Use 'true' to use a live reference to the
+    cdkVersionRequired = '0.1.0'   // The CDK version to pin to. features = ['db-destinations'] // An array of CDK features to depend on. useLocalCdk = true             // Use 'true' to use a live reference to the
                                    // local cdk project.
 }

 airbyteJavaConnector.addCdkDependencies()
 ```

 Replace `0.1.0` with the CDK version you are working with.
-If you're actively developing the CDK and want to use the latest version locally, use the `useCdkProjectRef` flag to use the live CDK code during builds and tests.
+If you're actively developing the CDK and want to use the latest version locally, use the `useLocalCdk` flag to use the live CDK code during builds and tests.

 ### Developing a connector alongside the CDK